snakemake-workflows/cellranger-multi/config/README.md

 * `sample` is an arbitrary name assigned to represent one biological sample.
   The same name should be used across all lanes used and all assays performed for that sample, grouping all sequencing data generated from that biological sample.
+* `id` is an arbitrary name assigned to represent one pool of samples.
+  One multi config CSV file per `id` value will be created by the workflow, and each `id` will be processed separately, so that the workflow can parallelize as much as possible.
+  If you used just one sample to create your assay libraries (without any multiplexing), then the `id` can just be identical to `sample`.
+  If you used multiplexing barcodes to pool multiple samples, this id will group all of the samples that were pooled before preparing assay libraries.
+  For multiplexed experiments, you have to provide a [`multiplexing TSV` file (see below)](#multiplexing-tsv) that provides a barcode or id for each sample in a multiplexed pool.
+  As multiple samples were sequenced from the same pool, you will repeat each the same set of fastq files and lane number for each sample.
 * `feature_types` can be any of the [values listed in the `cellranger multi` documentation on multi config CSVs](https://www.10xgenomics.com/support/software/cell-ranger/latest/analysis/inputs/cr-multi-config-csv-opts#feature-types).
 * `read1` and `read2` require file names with paths relative to the main workflow directory (the directory, where you run the `snakemake` command).
   From these (and the optional `lane_number` column), the raw read data files are linked into the folder and file name structure that cellranger expects, and the `fastq_id` and `fastqs` columns of the multi config CSV file are set up accordingly.